christophernhill/coldfronts-and-more/README.md

 1. ColdFront importing users from Unity (Unity handles onboarding, ColdFront handles allocations)
 2. Unity reading group information from ColdFront (ColdFront as source of truth for allocations)
 3. Both systems updating the same LDAP backend but managing different aspects
+4. **ColdFront + COmanage + Grouper** (ACCESS CI model) - Most comprehensive solution for large-scale, multi-institutional deployments

 However, running both systems in parallel might create confusion about which is the "source of truth" for different data elements.

+### ACCESS CI as a Model for ColdFront Evolution

+ACCESS CI's implementation of COmanage Registry and Internet2 Grouper provides a proven, production-ready model that addresses many common pain points across ColdFront deployments:

+- **Self-service group management** reduces administrative burden
+- **Federated identity support** enables multi-institutional collaboration
+- **Automated provisioning workflows** scale to large user bases
+- **Delegated administration** empowers PIs to manage their teams
+- **Standards-based integration** simplifies connection to diverse resources

+ColdFront projects considering modernization of their identity and access management should evaluate the ACCESS model as described in Section 5.3.
+The integration patterns are applicable to all ColdFront forks, with each fork potentially benefiting in different ways based on their specific needs and existing infrastructure.

 ---